This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Porphyria Cutanea Tarda

 Porphyria cutanea tarda (PCT) is a disorder that causes skin to form blisters or lesions when exposed to sunlight.
 PCT is a form of porphyria, a disorder that affects how your body makes red blood cells (RBC).
+A chemical called porphyrin builds up in your skin.
+Proteins are released that cause the skin to become overly sensitive to sunlight.
+Skin lesions or blisters form where the skin was exposed to sunlight.
 PCT can be genetic or caused by exposure to certain chemicals or infections.

 - You have a fever.

 - You have chills or a cough, or feel weak and achy.

 - You have pain, redness, or swelling around your skin blisters.

 - Your skin blisters have a bad smell or pus coming out of them.

 - Your symptoms do not improve or are getting worse.

 - You have questions or concerns about your condition or care.

 - Malaria medicines help remove excess porphyrins from your liver.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.